How the Person-Environment Fit Ties to Job Satisfaction and Retention

 These kinds of questions are essential to employers as well as employees because workers who are satisfied with their jobs are more likely to stay with their organization.
 This information saves employers money and makes individuals happier, therefore, more productive.
 Correspondingly, if you have a low interest in something, a job that requires you to engage in activities associated with that interest probably isn’t a job that is a good fit for you.
 Not only will you be disengaged with that work, but these tasks will cause burnout for the employee and probably low quality of work.

-How to Maximize the Likelihood that Your Organization is a Good Fit
+How to Know Whether Your Workplace Organization is a Good Fit

 Look for alignment between your values and those of your organization.
 Again, interests might be of help here.
 My oldest friend has a passion for helping others, as is apparent by her high Social Service interest score on her Birkman report.
 She has been very successful in all her jobs, but she has been most engaged, most satisfied, and most happy when she worked for organizations aligned with her need to give back to the community.